Adjunct Professor of the Practice of Spatial Sciences

 His research and teaching expertise is in (1) dynamic mapping of coastal regions; (2) emerging terrestrial, airborne and space-based image collection systems; (3) applications of geospatial technologies for national defense (military operations, homeland security, and disaster management); and (4) online, blended education/training using mobile devices.

-At the USC Spatial Sciences Institute, Fleming serves as the lead faculty for the academic programs in human security and geospatial intelligence, including the minor in human security and geospatial intelligence, the online graduate certificate in Geospatial Intelligence, and the online M.S. in Human Security and Geospatial Intelligence.
+At the USC Spatial Sciences Institute, Fleming serves as an adjunct professor for the academic programs in human security and geospatial intelligence, including the minor in human security and geospatial intelligence, the online graduate certificate in Geospatial Intelligence, and the online M.S. in Human Security and Geospatial Intelligence.
 The courses he teaches include geospatial intelligence tradecraft, remote sensing for GIS, and human security and disaster management.
-Additionally, he serves as a thesis advisor for students in the M.S. in Geographic Information Science and Technology.
+He has served as a thesis advisor for students in the M.S. in Geographic Information Science and Technology.

 Fleming, S.D., Sedano, E., Carlin, M., Tracy, R.W. & Walker, J., The Ethics of Volunteered Geographic Information for GEOINT Use.
 In 2018 State and Future of GEOINT Report (pp. 27-30).
 Reston, VA: United State Geospatial Intelligence Foundation, 2018.